Skip to main content

 Tysabri can also increase the risk of encephalitis and meningitis from herpes viruses, which can be life-threatening.
 Seek emergency medical care if you develop an unusual fever, severe headaches, or a stiff, painful neck.

 Another possible herpes infection is acute retinal necrosis (ARN).
 Symptoms include changes in vision, eye pain, and eye redness.
-If you notice any unusual changes in your vision or eyes, talk to your healthcare provider right away.
+If you notice any unusual changes in your vision or eyes, talk to your healthcare team right away.
 In serious cases, ARN can lead to blindness.

 6. Depression